19emtuck/hg_delivery/README.rst

     - add an sql_log_change.txt file to explain change from 0.8 to 0.9 (don't have any better mecanism actually (comparing models.py version could be a good start))

+  - v_1_0 :

+    - attach projects to a group. redefine navigation with groups.